DaveBackus/Data_Bootcamp_Book/pandas-input.md

 1    Chase   4   3   4
 2  Spencer   5   6   7
 ```
 What we have is a table, much like what we'd see in a spreadsheet.
-If we compare it to the [source](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv) we see that the first column is new, added somehow by the program, but the others are just as they look online.
+If we compare it to the [source](https://github.com/DaveBackus/Data_Bootcamp/blob/master/Code/Python/test.csv) we see that the first column is new, added somehow by the program, but the others are just as they look in the source.

 The documentation for `read_csv` in the Object inspector gives us an overwhelming amount of information.
-Starting at the bottom, we see that it returns a "dataframe."
+Starting at the bottom, we see that it returns a **dataframe**.
 More on that shortly.
 We also see a long list of optional inputs that change how we read the file.
 We will ignore them unless forced to do otherwise.

 **Exercise.**  Run the code